JNRowe/jnrowe.github.io/articles/side_projects.rst

 '''''''''

 rdial_ is a perfect example for me.
-I played with it for over a year before anyone else saw it.
-Not because I wanted to keep it a secret, but just because it scratched an itch I had.
-I never imagined it wouldn't be useful to others.
+I played with it for over a year before anyone else saw it, just because it scratched an itch I had.
+I never imagined it would be useful to others.
 Turns out it was, and we have a small yet faithful band of users now.

 I even received the great honour of a few summer evening beers for releasing it.
 A beer being second only to a patch in the table of projects endorsements